Leody Taveras Player Props: Rangers vs. Astros

 - The pitching staff for the Astros has a collective 9.3 K/9, the sixth-best in MLB.

-- The Astros have a 3.71 team ERA that ranks second among all league pitching staffs.
+- The Astros have a 3.73 team ERA that ranks third across all MLB pitching staffs.

-- Astros pitchers combine to allow 114 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Astros pitchers combine to rank 16th in baseball in home runs allowed (116 total, 1.1 per game).

-- Bielak makes the start for the Astros, his 12th of the season.
-He is 5-5 with a 3.46 ERA and 50 strikeouts in 65 2/3 innings pitched.
+- France (5-3) takes the mound for the Astros in his 14th start of the season.
+He's put together a 3.13 ERA in 77 2/3 innings pitched, with 55 strikeouts.

-- The right-hander last pitched on Wednesday against the Colorado Rockies, when he went 5 2/3 scoreless innings while giving up one hit.
+- In his last time out on Friday against the Oakland Athletics, the righty went seven innings, giving up one earned run while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.